LanKuDot/game_modules/CircularScrollingList/README.md

 ![Imgur](https://i.imgur.com/CURaq6S.png)

 **Basic Configuration**

 * List Type: Circular or Linear
 * Control Mode: Drag, Function, or Mouse Wheel
     * Align Middle: Whether to align a box at the center of the list when the list stop moving.
 Only available in Drag mode.
     * If the Function mode is selected, move the list by invoking `ListPositionCtrl.MoveOneUnitUp()` and `ListPositionCtrl.MoveOneUnitDown()`.
-For example, you can assign these two functions to buttons to control the list.
+For example, you could assign these two functions to buttons to control the list.
 * Direction: Vertical or Horizontal
-* Centered Content ID: The initial content ID for the centered box
+* Centered Content ID: The initial content ID for the centered (or focused) box

 **List Appearance**